Advice > Software engineering

 • Design a system that counts the number of clicks on YouTube videos

-To help you dig deeper into system design questions, refer to our guide on system design interview preparation.
-There, you’ll find the method and concepts you’ll need to break down each question, as well as extra resources to help answer the questions above.
+To help you dig deeper into system design questions, refer to our guides on system design interview preparation and system design interview questions.
+There, you’ll find an answer method and concepts you’ll need to break down each question, as well as extra resources to help answer the questions above.

-We also recommend watching this deep dive into system design interviews from Mark.
+We also recommend watching this deep dive into system design interviews from EM coach Mark (ex-Google and Uber).

 Engineering managers spend more time leading and using their soft skills than getting technical and writing code, etc. But they still need excellent technical knowledge to help their teams tackle some of the most important and complex challenges their companies face.